-Warren Buffett uses flip phones.
+Warren Buffett uses flip phones, even if Tim Cook eventually convinces him to adopt the iPhone.
 So do CEOs and celebrities who understand technology better.

 They are not alone.